Gravity Trap

 Tru Catch Traps – Model 30LTD

-Overview: The Tru Catch Traps Model 30LTD is highly respected in the neighborhood cats rescue community.
+Overview: The Tru Catch Traps Model 30LTD is highly respected in the neighborhood cat rescue community.
 Known for its durability and ease of use, this gravity trap features a smooth and quiet closing mechanism, reducing stress on the trapped cat.
 Its spacious interior makes it suitable for trapping cats of various sizes, including two cats at once if needed.

 Pros: Quiet operation, durable construction, spacious design.